 • Ad targeting: Targeting smaller geographic regions can raise the click price because the audience size is smaller

 The same goes for traditional advertising.
 While it’s generally more expensive than digital marketing, certain factors can boost the costs.
-For instance, distribution and logistic expenses for physical promotions or design and production for TV advertising.
+For instance, distribution and logistics expenses for physical promotions or design and production for TV advertising.

 What does this all mean for your marketing budget?
 There’s no one-size-fits-all answer.
 The percentage of revenue you allocate should be flexible to your target geographic markets’ unique costs and opportunities.